frederikcoppens/slidedecks/ELIXIR_Galaxy_deNBI_20180320/presentation.md

 ### September 2017

-* From a temporary WG
-* To an ELIXIR Community
+* From a temporary WG to an ELIXIR Community
 * Part of the Tools platform
 * Co-chairing with
   * Björn Grüning (Freiburg, de.NBI)